Kladovo transport: Murder in a gas chamber truck ("gas van")

-In May 1942, there were still a few survivors of Kladovo, together with a group of German Jews from Banat, in the Sajmište concentration camp.
-They were intended to cleanse the camp.
+In May 1942, there were still a few survivors of the Kladovo-Šabac group, together with a group of German Jews from Banat, in the Sajmište Concentration Camp.
+They were assigned to clean the camp.
 When they were done, most of them were shot.
-Only a handful survived, mainly the Jewish who married with non-Jewish women, who were released on the promise of confidentiality.
-Of the last Jewish refugees accommodated in Sabac, only Dorothea Fink as Aryan and Borika Betting Dorfer survived, who already in late November 1941 took the permission for eye surgery in Belgrade to flee.
+Only a handful survived, mainly the Jewish men who were married to non-Jewish women; they were released on the promise of confidentiality.
+Of the last Jewish refugees in the Kladovo-Šabac group, only Dorothea Fink and Borika Betting Dorfer survived.